pratibhathawait/python-project--DATA-EXPLORATORY-ANALYSIS-AND-HYPOTHESIS-TESTING-FOR-INSURANCE-CLAIMS-DATA/README.md

 # python-project
-DATA EXPLORATORY ANALYSIS AND HYPOTHESIS TESTING FOR INSURANCE CLAIMS DATA 🚀 Project Overview
+EXPLORATORY Data ANALYSIS AND HYPOTHESIS TESTING FOR INSURANCE CLAIMS DATA 🚀 Project Overview
 This project performs Exploratory Data Analysis (EDA) and Statistical Hypothesis Testing on insurance claims data by combining customer and claims datasets to create a 360-degree analytical view.